HiroshimaTeam/Exchange-HiroTeam/README.md

 # Exchange-HiroTeam
 Exchange pocketmine plugin

-description:

 ENG: It is a purse plugin which allows you to change the price of items relative to the number of items purchased according to a time !
+FULL CONFIG

 FRA: C'est un plugin de bourse qui permet de changer le prix des items par rapport au nombre d'item acheté selon un temps !
+FULL CONFIG

 HiroTeam member discord: WillyDuGang#6947 and RomainSav#9558